Why I Don’t Own Pets

 Despite the joy pets bring, some opt not to have them.

 I don’t own pets, nor do I want to.
-I enjoy the freedom of fewer responsibilities and hassles in life.
+I enjoy the freedom that comes with fewer responsibilities and hassles.

 Owning pets is another thing I don’t want to have on my to-do list.